reinteractive-open/installfest_guides/source/guides/installfest41/understanding_migrations.md

 The next post in the series is available [here](/guides/installfest41/assets_and_errors).
 You'll be learning about the Asset Pipeline, Static pages and Custom error pages.
-If you want to learn more about reInteractive's training services you can:
+If you want to learn more about reinteractive's training services you can:

 #### Sign up to our Training mailing list.